ChaseDDevelopment/ChaseDDevelopment.github.io/_posts/2021-05-03-kubernetes.md

 - 4 Worker Node Servers with minimum 4 cores, and 8GiB of RAM, 32GiB Storage
 - (Optional) 4 Storage Node Servers with minimum 4 cores, 8GiB of RAM, 100GiB Storage

-These Values are just what work best in _MY_ Homelab, and the resources I have available, you can modify them accordingly, just make sure they fall within
+These Values are just what works best in _MY_ Homelab, and the resources I have available, you can modify them accordingly, just make sure they fall within
 [Kubernetes minimum Requirements](https://kubernetes.io/docs/setup/production-environment/tools/kubeadm/install-kubeadm/#before-you-begin)

 The reason I say 9-13 Servers, is the extra 4 are Storage nodes.
-These nodes are setup with 100GiB each because I planned to use Longhorn as taught in TechnoTim's Guides, so you can do this without the additional storage nodes, or use them as more worker nodes if you don't plan on using storage nodes.
+These nodes are set up with 100GiB each because I planned to use Longhorn as taught in TechnoTim's Guides, so you can do this without the additional storage nodes, or use them as more worker nodes if you don't plan on using storage nodes.

-## 2. Setup an additional user on each Ubuntu Server with Sudo privelages (so that the machine can be managed by ansible):
+## 2. Setup an additional user on each Ubuntu Server with Sudo privileges (so that the machine can be managed by Ansible):

 ```bash
  sudo adduser serveradmin